Weekly Flip Thru: BTC Price Hits 6-Week High, Apple and Google Come Under Scrutiny for Crypto Apps

 Just goes to show that although many apps might purport to be convenient and trustworthy, consumers would be wise to thoroughly vet any app that they’re using to buy or send crypto.
 Need assistance with your crypto purchases?
-You can always look to CoinFlip’s OTC Trade Desk for help in purchasing, selling, or trading crypto with help from real human beings.
+You can always look to CoinFlip’s Order Desk for help in purchasing or selling crypto with help from real human beings.

 Solana fans find good company in sleek NYC storefront (Fortune) Is that a new Apple store in New York’s glitzy Hudson Yards shopping mall?
 Not quite.
 Although the minimalist design and clean lines are reminiscent of one of Apple’s retail stores, this one is a Solana store.
 The store has interactive displays that simulate real-time data from the Solana blockchain and a gallery displaying Degenerate Ape Academy NFTs on its walls.
 Of course there’s merch to be found, and store patrons can pay for everything in SOL.